Preconnect allows the browser to set up early connections before an HTTP request, eliminating round-trip latency and saving time for users.

 Here are some additional resources to read up more in-depth about preconnect and how it can help your WordPress site:

-Preconnect is supported by most modern browsers, with the exception of Internet Explorer, Safari, IOS Safari, and Opera Mini.
+Preconnect is supported by most modern browsers, with the exception of Internet Explorer (Microsoft Edge supports it) and Opera Mini.

 You don’t need